MiniZinc/libminizinc/en/minizinc_ide.rst

 The following will *not* be saved as part of the project:

 - The contents of the *Output* window.
-- The state of the built-in or favourite solver configurations.
+- The state of the built-in solver configurations.

 Submitting Solutions to Online Courses
 --------------------------------------